A Story About An Asian-American Family Is An American Story — Why Are Award Shows Saying Otherwise?

 “Just for the record,” wrote Simu Liu, who will play the protagonist in Marvel’s upcoming Shang-Chi and the Legend of the Ten Rings, "‘Minari’ is an American movie written and directed by an American filmmaker set in America with an American lead actor and produced by an American production company.
 What could be more American than that?”

-By siloing The Farewell and Minari to the foreign-language race, the HFPA is essentially equating Americanness with English, a designation that feels unquestionably Eurocentrist, antiquated, and racially-biased.
+By siloing The Farewell and Minari to the foreign-language race, Hollywood is essentially equating Americanness with English, a designation that feels unquestionably Eurocentrist, antiquated, and racially-biased.

 What’s more, it’s not as if the HFPA has applied this rule with intractable objectivity in the past.
 Inglourious Basterds, Quentin Tarantino’s 2009 film about a U.S. Army unit seeking revenge on Nazi soldiers in France, was allowed to compete in the Best Picture race, even though it featured multiple languages throughout its run-time.
 Between the German, French and whatever version of Italian Brad Pitt thought he was speaking as Lieutenant Aldo Raine, a good chunk of Inglourious Basterds’ dialogue was not in English.
 The difference?
 The actors are mostly white.

-Note: This post has been updated with new information.